Gajayme/so_long/README.md

 | ``E`` | Finish |

 #### Creating your own map
-If you want, you could create your own map by changing one of my or creating new one.
+If you want, you can create your own map by changing one of my or creating new one.
 There are some rules you should ming, creating a map:

 1. **map must be surrounded bu _1_**